Do cats experience separation stress?

 • Insecure attachment comes in several forms:

-• Avoidant cats are more aloof and may even avoid their people
+• Avoidant cats are more aloof and may even avoid their people.

-• Disorganized cats display a mix of both
+• Disorganized cats display a mix of both attention seeking and avoidance.

 Identifying separation stress in cats